tomasz-grenda/roboczy/modules/k8s-dashboard/README.md

 ## Inspect dns and dashboard pods

 In **kube-system** namespace check configuration of the following pods:

 * coredns

-  * kubernetes-dashboard
+and in **kubernetes-dashboard** namespace check `kubernetes-dashboard` pod.

 *Please note they will contain some suffixes, but there will always be a single instance of each of them.*

 Please note that they may contain additional suffixes with ids.

 Answer the following questions:

 * How many containers do they have?
 * What images do they use?
-  * What is the IP address of container running **dnsmasq**?
-  * What is the IP of the kube-dns service?
-  * Which of containers have environment variable defined?
+* Which of those containers have environment variable defined?

 ## Access logs

-Using dashboard access logs for each container of **kube-dns** and **kubernetes-dashboard** pods.
+Using dashboard access logs for each container of **coredns** and **kubernetes-dashboard** pods.